 March 30–April 5, 2023

 In this terrific musical with a terrible title, a prolonged drought has led the government of a Gotham-like city to partner with a private corporation to regulate water usage by requiring citizens to use only public bathrooms…for a steep fee!
 This bitingly fun Tony Award-winning musical satire astutely and hilariously intersects the climate crisis, corporate America’s mismanagement and social irresponsibility, and an economic system designed to exploit its marginalized citizens.
-A technological innovation will bring this production beyond the Bing Stage to a 3D metaverse across campus and around the world as part of USC’s 2022-23 Visions & Voices season.
+A technological innovation will bring this production beyond the Bing Stage across campus and around the world as part of USC’s 2022-23 Visions & Voices season.

 Performance Dates & Times

 Friday, March 31, at 7:30 p.m.